nealcrook/nascom/nascom4/cpm/README.md

 # Bootstrap

 Boot using BIOSDEV1.DSK.
 The n4equ.mac file has "SDBOOT F" (false).
-The system announces as "Neal's MAP 80 BIOS Version 2.1a" with "Double sided 48 tpi drives on ABCB".
+The system announces as "Neal's MAP 80 BIOS Version 2.1a" with "Double sided 48 tpi drives on ABCD".

 ````
 A>sub n4cpm                                       *** type this line